DiamondLightSource/mx_bluesky/docs/developer/serial-crystallography-on-i24/project-planning/roadmap.rst

    - A temporary workaround in place for beamline staff, who should be starting to run this for testing/in house beamtimes.
 Staff have started using this set up in September 24.
-4. Convert detector set up to use bluesky plans and ophyd_async devices.
+5. Convert detector set up to use bluesky plans and ophyd_async devices.
    - Eiger device in dodal needs to be converted to ophyd_async and updated to work with different Eigers on several beamlines.
    - Investigate using the existing Pilatus in ophyd_async which writes HDF5 instead of CBFs, but we may want to make a CBF-writing Pilatus.
      However, the Pilatus detector is due to be removed soon.
-5. Start looking into moving away from edm screens towards a web-based GUI.
+6. Start looking into moving away from edm screens towards a web-based GUI.
+   - Prepare generic react components to match the features in the edms.
+   - Components for things currently managed by general purpose PVs (eg. map)
+   - OAV viewer
+7. Implementation of serial tools to be used at XFELS.
+   - Reinstate removed code from sacla and move it to bluesky.
+   - Add any plans/devices that might be needed for other locations.
+8. Reinstate full mapping code using bluesky.

 (TBC…)